< Blog

 Photo by Prenz Sa-Ngoun.

 There is a huge amount of research behind harm reduction as an effective approach to improving outcomes, including here in Seattle.
-Dr. Susan E. Collins, PhD (a professor, licensed clinical psychologist, and co-director of the Harm Reduction Research and Treatment Center at the University of Washington) is a leading researcher focused on substance use, with more than 80 peer-reviewed articles on the topic.
+Dr. Susan E. Collins, PhD (a professor, licensed clinical psychologist, and co-director of the Harm Reduction Research and Treatment Center at the University of Washington, or HaRRT) is a leading researcher focused on substance use, with more than 80 peer-reviewed articles on the topic.
 In her words, “Harm reduction interventions, when thoughtfully executed with community input, does not enable more use; instead, it decreases substance-related harm and even use.”
 Plymouth, like the Biden-Harris Administration, the King County Coalition on Homelessness, DESC, and many, many others, is committed to providing the support people wantnot forcing them into ineffective treatments.

 For more information about harm reduction, see: